-New study points to potential new therapies for cancer and other diseasesNovember 27th, 2012 in Medical research /
+New study points to potential new therapies for cancer and other diseasesNovember 27, 2012 in Medicine & Health / Medical research

 Researchers at The Scripps Research Institute (TRSI) are fueling the future of cancer treatment by improving a powerful tool in disease defense: the body's immune system.
 By revealing a novel but widespread cell signaling process, the scientists may have found a way to manipulate an important component of the immune system into more effectively fighting disease.